What was a dream many years ago, Father & Son Duo, Regis & Alex have created a brand new food concept for the UK.

-Alex followed in his father’s footsteps graduating in hospitality management from Ecole Hoteliere de Lausanne.
-He spent three years working with Gaucho Restaurants in London managing several establishments becoming one of its youngest managing partners.
+Alex graduated in hospitality management from Ecole Hoteliere de Lausanne.
+He spent three years working with Gaucho Restaurants in London, managing several establishments to become one of its youngest managing partners.

 After months of trial and error, pop-ups, and tastings, Amelie Flamkuche has now firmly set its culinary routes at The Grafton Centre, just opposite VUE Cinema, in Cambridge.